pinkozz/blog-website/README.md

 # Features
 • User friendly interactions through a Web Browser

-• Post Creation: Users should be able to create new posts.
+• Post Creation: Users are be able to create new posts.

-• Post Viewing: The home page should allow the user to view all their posts.
+• Post Viewing: The home page allows the user to view all their posts.

-• Post Update/Delete: Users should be edit and delete posts as needed.
+• Post Update/Delete: Users are able to edit and delete posts as needed.

 • Easy-to-use and extandable codebase